Skip to content ↓

 No pupil at Beech Hyde is permitted to bring a mobile phone to school.
 If phones or any other electronic devices are found on a pupil's person or in bags, they will be confiscated and a parent/carer required to attend school to meet with the headteacher and collect the device.

-If your child does have a phone, we ask for your support in monitoring its use, speaking to your child about social media and their dangers, and encouraging them to think carefully about how they are socialising.
+If your child does have a phone, we ask for your support in monitoring its use, speaking to your child about social media and its dangers, and encouraging them to think carefully about how they are socialising.
 As they are minors, parents/carers are responsible for their online activity.
 Beech Hyde is a school where kindness and respect for others is promoted, and any issues online/ out of school that are brought into school and cause upset will not be tolerated.

 Beech Hyde supports the growing movement amongst parents to support a campaign called “Smartphone-Free Childhood”.
 This campaign highlights the serious dangers to children when they have access to a smartphone at a young age and is encouraging other parents not to give into peer pressure in allowing their children a smartphone.
 You can find out more by clicking these links: https://smartphonefreechildhood.co.uk/ and https://delaysmartphones.org.uk/

-Advice and Guidance for Parents/Carers about online safety
+Advice and guidance for parents/carers about online safety

 We would urge you to be extremely vigilant about what Internet sites your child is using and ensure your parental controls are set to the appropriate setting.
 However, there is a wide variety of software and advice available to parents at www.internetmatters.org or www.parentinfo.org.

 We know that one of the hardest things about internet use is restricting it.
-We would strongly advise that you set rules and agree boundaries about the amount of time, what. when and where they can use the internet.
+We would strongly advise that you set rules and agree boundaries about the amount of time, what, when and where they can use the internet.

+Most parents/ carers report a massive improvement in their childs mood, attitude and behaviour when they limit their time online.
 Don’t be afraid to shut it down, turn it off and insist they have a conversation with you!

 National Online Safety have launched a new free national Online Safety App.